Telegram (software): Messaging

-Any message in any chat can be translated by opening the context menu.
-Premium users have the option to translate the whole chat with one click.
+Any message can be translated by opening the context menu.
+Premium users can translate a whole chat with one click.
 Users can hide the translate button for messages written in specific languages.

-Reactions can be used to respond to a message with emoji, with Premium users having access to more reaction choices and the ability to leave more reactions per message.
-Reactions are always on in private chats and can be enabled by admins in groups and channels with the ability to allow or exclude specific reactions.
-Reaction emoji play an animation with special effects when sent.
+Reactions can be used to respond to a message with emoji.
+Premium users have access to more reaction choices and can leave more reactions per message.
+Reactions are always on in private chats and can be enabled by admins in groups and channels.
+Specific reactions can be allowed or excluded.
+Reaction emoji play an animation with special effects.

 Users can also send stickers, which can be static, animated or video.
 Sticker packs are made by Telegram designers as well as regular users and can be shared via links.
 They use the WebP or WebM format and do not require special software to create or upload.
 Some stickers feature full-screen effects that play out when first sent or when tapped.

 Users can schedule messages to send at a particular time or when their conversation partner comes online, as well as choose to send a message "without sound" without a notification.
 Messages from private chats can be forwarded, with an option to hide the original sender's identity or to hide captions from media messages.
 Forwarded messages also maintain reply formatting, able to show which messages in a thread are replying to others.
 Any user can also send a message to a special "Saved Messages" chat as a form of bookmarking them.
 The contents of the chat are only visible to the user.

 Chats can be sorted into folders to organize them with preset options like "Unread" and "Muted" or custom separations such as "Work" and "Family".
 Premium users have the ability to set any chat folder as the default screen in the app while regular users will always see the full chat list when first opening the app.